Ghosts (Justified): Plot

-While working on swapping the bodies, Ava tells Jimmy she will do it alone and leaves the bar.
+While working on swapping the bodies, Ava tells Jimmy she will do it alone and makes him get out of the van.
 While disposing the body, she is arrested when Mooney (William Gregory Lee) finds her, Lee having engineered an elaborate scheme to incarcerate Boyd but didn't expect Ava to do it.
 Boyd quickly arrives at the scene and brutally attacks Mooney until he is restrained by the officers.
 Boyd sees Cassie (Lindsay Pulsipher) in the distance observing the bust as she was the anonymous tipster.
 Before they take Ava, Boyd vows to have Ava free in 24 hours by buying her the best lawyer money can afford although Ava is skeptical.

 Raylan helps Winona pack her stuff as she will move with her mother for her safety.
 Duffy visits a distracted Boyd at the bar, telling him that he is now in charge of heroin distribution in Harlan.
 Boyd later breaks into the house he wanted to buy with Ava and looks around stoically.
 Boyd takes one last look at the path he thought would lead him away from his roots.
 The last part of the episode shows Raylan plastering over the hole in the wall of Arlo's house (the house Raylan grew up in) before going outside to sit in a chair and drink while staring at the graves of Frances, Arlo, and the headstone for his own future grave-site.